ConsBiol-unibern/SDMtune/cran-comments.md

 ## R CMD check results
 0 errors | 0 warnings | 1 note

-This solves the NOTES in CRAN checks.
-However, there is a new NOTE for invalid URLs for R devel and release.
-For what I understood this happens for DOI URLs and should be fixed later in September.
-I have been asked to submit it anyway.
+There is a new NOTE: "Possibly mis-spelled words in DESCRIPTION: SDMs".
+This is not a mis-spelled word, it is just the acrimonious for "Species Distribution Models" and it is included in the WORDLIST file.